Hiwonder-docs/WonderEcho/source/docs/4_Multiple_Controller_Communication_Tutorial.md

 (1) Program Outcome

 ::: {Note}
-Before issuing commands, you must wake up the module by saying **"hello hiwonder"**.
+To start voice recognition, wake up the module by saying “**Hello Hiwonder**.”
+It’ll only respond to commands after it’s been activated.
 :::

 ① When the command **"go straight"** is recognized, the voice recognition module will broadcast **"going straight,"** and the serial port will print **"go."**